justKD/KDDocumentResourceManager/README.md

 ```

 ## KDDocumentResourceManagerParameters
-The parameter object consists of options `scripts`, `stylesheets`, and `styles` properties. `scripts` and `stylesheets` should be a URL appropriately pointing to a `.js` or `.css` file.
+The parameter object consists of optional `scripts`, `stylesheets`, and `styles` properties. `scripts` and `stylesheets` should include URLs appropriately pointing to `.js` or `.css` files.
 A `styles` object consists of CSS style names as keys with the CSS value as the value.
 Can include `@media` properties which are themselves objects containing styles.
 See `const params` in the example above.

 ## API
 ```